 8. Emotions are contagious

-Based on Psychological Science, a journal of the Association for Psychological Science, certain emotions can help grow the chance of a message being shared.
+Based on Psychology, a journal of the Association for Psychological Science, certain emotions can help grow the chance of a message being shared.
 Their result for research shows that sharing the information may be driven in part by arousal level.
-For example, when your audience is physiologically aroused, whether due to emotional stimuli, the autonomic nervous is activated, which then improve social transmission.
+For example, when your audience is physiologically aroused, due to emotional stimuli, the autonomic nervous is activated, which then improve social transmission.

 While all emotion-inducing content was found to have a bigger impact on the people, researchers at the University of Pennsylvania found that the more positive the content, the more it was shared.
 To use positivity in your social media marketing strategy:

 Share feel-good stories from your customers or industry.

 Ask your followers to share their positive experiences in the comments or through a contest.
 For example, a store chain could pose a question on Facebook asking their audience to share their happiest family meal memory from the recent year.

 Add “happy” emojis to your post where appropriate.

 According to the Journal of Social Neuroscience, Scientists found that the same parts of the brain are activated and the experience is replicated online with the use of emoji.